-2) Leveraging Authority Resources
+3) Leveraging Authority Resources

-- a) Projects with no Authority resource request, other than Federal Tax Credits, can earn 2 points. - b) Additionally, Projects whose budgets include leveraging resources that are available during the construction period to pay for expenses reflected in the development budget and remain in the Project after construction (i.e. permanent financing) can earn up to eight (8) points as follows:
+- a) Projects with no Authority resource request, other than Federal Tax Credits, can earn two (2) points.
+Projects with no Authority resource request except for Illinois Affordable Housing Tax Credits (IAHTC) can score one (1) point provided that the IAHTC award does not exceed \$1.5 million. - b) Additionally, Projects whose budgets leverage non-Authority sources that are available during the construction period to pay for expenses reflected in the development budget and either remain in the Project after construction, or are swapped out with another non-Authority Source as permanent financing, can earn up to eight (8) points.
+Points will be scored as follows:

 Points Leveraging Resources as a % of the total Project budget

 1 5.00% - 9.99%

 2 10.0% - 19.99%

 4 20.0% - 29.99%

+6 30.0% - 39.99%

+8 40.0% - 100%

-Leveraging Resources Non-Leveraging Resources Funds provided by a non-Authority source (e.g. Private permanent first mortgage loans), Funds generated by Authority allocated resources (i.e. tax-credit equity from Federal or State Tax Credits) Authority funds with a market rate of interest Authority funds with a non-market rate of interest Grants from utilities, Federal Home Loan Bank grants or other foundations.
-Loans that are repaid from Authority allocated resources (i.e. bridge loans) Municipal financing (e.g. county HOME or CBDG funds) A seller's financing note USDA financing Funds from a Project Participant, including deferred developer fees up to 25%.
+Leveraging Resources Non-Leveraging Resources Funds provided by a non-Authority source (e.g. private permanent first mortgage loans), Funds generated by Authority allocated resources (i.e. tax-credit equity from Federal Tax Credits) Capital contributions from a project Participant [including equity generated by non- Authority resources, such as Historic Tax Credits] Deferred fees Authority funds with a market rate of interest Authority funds with a non-market rate of interest Grants from utilities, Federal Home Loan Bank grants or other foundations.
+Loans that are repaid from Authority allocated resources (i.e. bridge loans) Municipal financing (e.g. county HOME or CBDG funds) or USDA financing A seller's financing note

-Evidenced through submission of

-• Project financing documentation meeting Evidence of Project Financing Mandatory Section requirements for all leveraging resources.
+Evidenced through submission of Project financing documentation meeting Evidence of Project Financing Mandatory Section requirements for all leveraging resources.